 Explore health care programs that may be available to you and your family.
 If you plan to apply for medical and cash benefits, go to the Washington Health Plan Finder FIRST.
 Doing so means you only have to enter your information once.

-What are DSHS’s confidentiality practices?
+What are the confidentiality practices of the Department of Social & Health Services (DSHS)?
 What should a survivor know about how her personal information is handled at the welfare office?
 Find out here.